gpt-engineer-org/gpt-engineer/benchmark/RESULTS.md

 One error was trying to modify a constant.
 One error was that the html template was not fully filled in.
-One error is that a dependency was used incorrectly and easy to fix
+One error is that a dependency was used incorrectly and easy to fix.

 ## 2023-06-19